 CPI is dedicated to keeping the cost of electricity affordable for all our members.
-To support that mission we are now offering the Bradford White Geospring at CPI Headquarters.
+To support that mission we are now offering the GE Geospring at CPI Headquarters.
 These units can cut your water heating bill by up to 50%!

-Both 50 and 80 gallon units are available to be shipped directly to your door and each order will include a free set of earthquake straps.
-Members can purchase these units for $719 or $1,299 in office.
+80 gallon units are available at our Philomath office and will include a free set of earthquake straps.
+Members can purchase these units for $1,099 in office.
+(50 gallons currently unavailable at this time) We don’t accept returns of opened boxes.

-A $500 cash rebate from CPI is available for all qualified installations of heat pump water heaters.
-State and Federal tax credits may also apply to eligible tax payers.
+A $600 cash rebate from CPI is available for all qualified installations of heat pump water heaters.

 How do heat pump water heaters work?